raspberrypilearning/3D-scene/en/step_5.md

 --- /task ---

 --- task ---
-Program you sprites into layers.
+Program your sprites into layers.
 You can simply program your sprites into two layers using the `front layer`{:class="block3looks"} and `back layer`{:class="block3looks"} blocks.

 --- collapse ---
 ---